 Exercises that consist of an eccentric and a concentric portion are superior to exercises that are purely isometric, concentric, or eccentric.

 Our bodies are made for natural movements and natural movement patterns.
 Therefore we are strongest and get the strongest with exercises that involve an eccentric and a concentric portion.
-Training that focuses on one or the other, like eccentric-only-training, isn’t as effective as “normal” training, even tough it has a place in physiotherapy.
+Training that focuses on one or the other, like eccentric-only-training, isn’t as effective as “normal” training, even though it has a place in physiotherapy.

 Strength Curve = Resistance Curve